pvdz/preval/tests/cases/while/while_let_regex_checked.md

 >
 > A regex is always truthy

 The point of this check is to verify that the system treats regex like the object it is and not like an immutable primitive.

 It may fluke an optimization where it incorrectly eliminates and outlines the property.
 But at the time of writing, this was working correct.

-#TODO

 ## Input